 Things changed when the group got to perform live for the very first time at IDOLISH7 2nd live REUNION in 2019.

-On IDOLISH7 2nd live REUNION, Kimura impressed with his powerful rap and intimidating aura, as well as dancing and singing, all while leading the group in an impressive way.
+On IDOLISH7 2nd live REUNION, Kimura impressed with his powerful rap and intimidating aura, as well as dancing and singing, all while impressively leading the group.

 2020 welcomed the group’s 2nd single, Bang!Bang!Bang!.